httpwg/http-extensions/draft-ietf-httpbis-http2-encryption.md

 server authentication procedure described in Section 3.1 of {{RFC2818}}.
 The server certificate, if one is proffered by the alternative service, is not necessarily checked for validity, expiration, issuance by a trusted certificate authority or matched against the name in the URI.
-Therefore, the alternative service MAY provide any certificate, or even select TLS cipher suites that do not include authentication.
+Therefore, the alternative service can provide any certificate, or even select TLS cipher suites that do not include authentication.

 A client MAY perform additional checks on the offered certificate if the server does not select an